bzamith/bzamith.github.io/pages/concepts/ds_concepts.md

 *Practical Statistics for Data Scientists; Peter Bruce, Andrew Bruce & Peter Gedeck (2020)*

 ### What is Heteroskedasticity?
-> When some ranges of the outcome experience residuals with higher variance (may indicate a predictor missing from the equation).

 > Heteroskedasticity is the lack of constant residual variance across the range of the predicted values.
 In other words, errors are greater for some portions of the range than for others.
 Visualizing the data is a convenient way to analyze residuals.

 > Heteroskedasticity indicates that prediction errors differ for different ranges of the predicted value, and may suggest an incomplete model.